Inference for Heteroskedastic PCA with Missing Data: Acknowledgements

 \section{Acknowledgements}

-Y.~Chen is supported in part by the AFOSR YIP award FA9550-19-1-0030, by the ONR grant N00014-19-1-2120, by the ARO grants W911NF-20-1-0097 and W911NF-18-1-0303, by the NSF grants CCF-1907661, IIS-1900140, IIS-2100158 and DMS-2014279.
-J.~Fan is supported in part by the ONR grant N00014-19-1-2120 and the NSF grants DMS-1662139, DMS-1712591, DMS-2052926, DMS-2053832, and the NIH grant 2R01-GM072611-15.
+Y.~Chen is supported in part by the Alfred P. Sloan Research Fellowship, the Google Research Scholar Award, the AFOSR YIP award FA9550-19-1-0030, by the ONR grant N00014-19-1-2120, by the ARO grant W911NF-20-1-0097, and by the NSF grants CCF-1907661, IIS-2218713, IIS-2218773, DMS-2014279, CCF-2221009.
+J.~Fan is supported in part by the ONR grants N00014-19-1-2120, N00014-22-1-2340, by the NSF grants DMS-1662139, DMS-1712591, DMS-2052926, DMS-2053832, DMS-2210833, and by the NIH grant 2R01-GM072611-15.
+Y.~Yan is supported in part by the Charlotte Elizabeth Procter Honorific Fellowship from Princeton University and the Norbert Wiener Postdoctoral Fellowship from MIT.